tier4/AutowareArchitectureProposal.proj/Vehicle/Vehicle.md

  - The input vehicle command includes target velocity or acceleration.
  - The output to the vehicle includes desired velocity or acceleration in a vehicle-specific format.

-**Speed control with desired throttle and brake pedals (for type B)**
+**Speed control with the desired throttle and brake pedals (for type B)**
  - The vehicle can be controlled by the target throttle and brake pedals.
- - The input vehicle command includes target throttle and brake pedals for a desired speed.
+ - The input vehicle command includes target throttle and brake pedals for the desired speed.
  - The output to the vehicle includes desired throttle and brake pedals in a vehicle-specific format.

-**Steering control with desired steering angle or/and steering angle velocity**
+**Steering control with the desired steering angle or/and steering angle velocity**
  - The vehicle can be controlled by the target steer angle or/and steering angle velocity.
- - The input vehicle command includes a target steering angle or/and target steering angle velocity.
+ - The input vehicle command includes the target steering angle or/and target steering angle velocity.
  - The output to the vehicle includes the desired steering angle or/and steering angle velocity in a vehicle-specific format.

 **Shift control**
  - The vehicle can be controlled by the target shift mode.
- - The input vehicle command includes a desired shift.
+ - The input vehicle command includes the desired shift.
  - The output to the vehicle includes the desired shift in a vehicle-specific format.

 **Turn signal control**
  - The vehicle can be controlled by the target turn signal mode.
- - The input vehicle command includes a desired turn signal.
+ - The input vehicle command includes the desired turn signal.
  - The output to the vehicle includes the desired turn signal in a vehicle-specific format.

 ## Input